lujunhao123/lujunhao123.github.io/_pages/about.md

     </div>
 <div style="flex: 2;">
     <p><strong>My participation in the American College Student Mathematical Modeling Contest (MCM/ICM) involved my team, "O winner," with members Junhao Lu, Wei Zhong, and Yuying Xu.</strong></p>
 <p><strong>Have you ever wondered how AI can predict Olympic medal outcomes?</strong>Explore my research on combining modern statistical methods and machine learning techniques to predict Olympic medal counts.
-My work includes advanced modeling, such as the Knee-NSGA2-XGBoost model, to optimize prediction accuracy and balance the trade-off between prediction coverage and interval forecasting.</p>
-    <a href="your-pdf-link.pdf" target="_blank" style="color: #0077b6; text-decoration: none;">Download the PDF to learn more</a>
+My work includes advanced modeling, such as the Knee-NSGA2-XGBoost model, to optimize prediction accuracy and balance the trade-off between prediction coverage and interval forecasting.<a href="your-pdf-link.pdf" target="_blank" style="color: #0077b6; text-decoration: none;">Download the PDF to learn more</a>
 </div>